-- The BT Groups' community engagement strategy is based on six principles: - supporting the Romanian economy and entrepreneurs; - supporting elite sport activity; - supporting the cultural & artistic environment; - supporting young talents and developing new ideas; - providing support and solidarity to disadvantaged communities; and - involvement in environmental and environmental protection projects. - The main sectors for which support is granted by the BT Group are cultural, artistic, educational, science and research, humanitarian, philanthropic, sports, protection of human rights, medical and health, assistance and social services, environmental protection, social and community, representation of professional associations, as well as maintenance, restoration, conservation and enhancement of historical monuments. - During 2023, the Issuer's community investments amounted to RON 80 million, through over 450 projects supported with the collaboration of 407 partner organisations.
-The Issuer's subsidiaries have also made their contribution to communities' investments totalling more than RON 5.5 million.
-During 2022, the Issuer's community investments amounted to RON 30.5 million, while the Issuer's subsidiaries contributed with more than RON 3.7 million.
+- The BT Groups' community engagement strategy is based on six principles: - supporting the Romanian economy and entrepreneurs; - supporting elite sport activity; - supporting the cultural & artistic environment; - supporting young talents and developing new ideas; - providing support and solidarity to disadvantaged communities; and - involvement in environmental and environmental protection projects. - The main sectors for which support is granted by the BT Group are cultural, artistic, educational, science and research, humanitarian, philanthropic, sports, protection of human rights, medical and health, assistance and social services, environmental protection, social and community, representation of professional associations, as well as maintenance, restoration, conservation and enhancement of historical monuments. - During 2024, the Issuer invested RON 80 million in social projects, supporting 300 partner organizations and 315 community initiatives.
+An important channel was the BT Pay app, through which more than 10,000 donations were made, amounting to approximately RON 1 million directed to social causes.
+At the same time, the Issuer has innovated community support mechanisms, amplifying the impact of donations made on streaming platforms and other digital media.
+A landmark initiative was the campaign run together with "O Mână de Ajutor" Association and content creator Silviu Faiăr, which mobilized a total amount of more than EUR 204,000.
+Community contributions amounted to EUR 102,000, matched by the Issuer to extend the benefits of the project.
+The campaign exceeded its initial targets, providing direct support to over 8,000 people in 36 counties in Romania and Moldova.